 The following are typical courses that you can take after completing GEOG 379 Introduction to GIS.

-GEOG 477 Intro to Remote Sensing: This course covers the use of raster data captured from satellites and aerial vehicles.
+- GEOG 477 Intro to Remote Sensing (Fall only): This course covers the use of raster data captured from satellites and aerial vehicles.
 This course will be of particular value to people pursuing careers in the natural and environmental sciences.

-GEOG 380 GIS II Spatial Problem Solving: This course covers the use of tools from the ArcGIS Pro geoprocessing toolbox to extract useful information from geospatial data.
-This class and / or remote sensing are the typical second classes after completing GEOG 379 Intro to GIS.
-This course includes a basic introduction to Python programming.
+- GEOG 380 GIS II Spatial Problem Solving: This course covers the use of tools from the ArcGIS Pro geoprocessing toolbox to extract useful information from geospatial data.
+This class and / or GEOG 477 Remote Sensing are the typical second classes after completing GEOG 379 Intro to GIS.
+This course includes a basic introduction to Python scripting.

-GEOG 371 Spatial Analysis: This course gives an overview of statistical analysis techniques specific to spatial data.
+- GEOG 371 Spatial Analysis (Spring only): This course gives an overview of statistical analysis techniques specific to spatial data.
 This course will be of particular interest to people pursuing careers in the social or natural sciences.

-GEOG 407 Foundations of CyberGIS & Geospatial Data Science: This course is a general introduction to data science using geospatial data.
+- GEOG 407 Foundations of CyberGIS and Geospatial Data Science: This course is a general introduction to data science using geospatial data.
 This course will be primarily of interest to geographers wanting an introduction to data science or data scientists wanting an introduction to geospatial data science.